How we think our curriculum will impact our children

 Impact on progress and attainment

-We want to ensure that our children’s attainment in core and foundation subjects, is in line with, or exceeding, our expectations of each individual.
+We have ambitious expectations for children's attainment.
 We want children to achieve their own potential from their own starting point.
 Therefore, we carefully consider their starting points when we measure their progress and when we celebrate their summative attainment.

 One of the ways we recognise the success of our academic curriculum is through the outcomes of external school data.
 Using national statistics, we can see that children at Burchetts Green achieve in line with other schools nationally and locally.
 Indeed, our outcomes are often an improvement on national and local averages.
 This success ensures that children are ready to face the next stage of their education.